my-beliefs/religion/README.md

 > I feel that at this stage in human evolution almost every religious organization is embroiled in some form of bad-faith politics.
 For my personal life I have not needed a religious master or guide because I strongly feel that nature itself is the teacher of all teachers for every creature.
 And for me Islam is identical to the laws of nature - it is the very essence of cosmic nature embedded in each part of the universe.
 This is a perspective I have cultivated from my travels and research into the various scriptures and cultures I have had access to.

-I stick to the statement that "uttering anything whatsoever about what God is or isn't, is potentially blasphemous."
+I stick to the statement that, "it is potentially blasphemous to utter anything what-so-ever about what God is or isn't."
 To guard against such blasphemy I meditate on the topic of:

-**that which is not comparable to any, neither via similarity nor contrast.**
+***that which is not comparable to any, neither via similarity nor contrast.***

 This form of meditation logically confirms to me the boundaries of my contemplation.
 However, it also confirms to me and confers upon me the logical apophatic understanding that *Jesus is not God* and that Christ is an event, not a person or persona by any sense of the word person or persona.